-Many baccalaureate degree programs in agriculture are further refined by more specific concentrations, like –
+Many baccalaureate degree programs in agriculture are further refined.
+They offer more specific concentrations, like –

-- An on-campus or an online Bachelors Degree in Agriculture Business
+- An on-campus or an online Bachelor’s Degree in Agricultural Business

-The science of agriculture at the master’s level is integrated with a number of other scientific disciplines.
-As such, online masters in agriculture degree programs include coursework in –
+The science of agriculture at the master’s level includes scientific disciplines.
+As such, online masters in agriculture degree programs include online courses in

 - Animal Science

 - Agricultural Business